ManyTinyThings/ManyTinyThingsWeb/energy.markdown

     selectTool(totalEnergySim.toolbar, "select");
 </script>
 <div class="stepLog twoColumn">
-I added some more balls.
-Play around with them!
+I added some more balls in a conspicuous pattern.
+You know what to do!

 <script>
 	cue({
-		delay: 2,
 		condition: function () {
 			var speed = v2.magnitude(totalEnergySim.particles[0].velocity);
 			return (speed > 1);